valboz/VBBinaryLensing/docs/readme.md

 }
 ```

-In this example we have declared an instance to the ```VBBinaryLensing``` class, assigned values to some parameters and then performed a computation of magnification by a binary lens with these parameters.
+In this example we have declared an instance to the ```VBBinaryLensing``` class, assigned values to some parameters and then we have called ```VBBL.BinaryMag2``to perform a computation of magnification by a binary lens with these parameters.

 ## Summary